Heritage Days: Rediscover the Faculty

 Places to visit and activities:

-• University Library of Medical History: exhibition of ancient manuscripts in the reading room, in the office of the head librarian.
-Exhibition "Books and People" in the Tekne Makre Rooms.
+• Historical University Library of Medicine: Exhibitions of ancient manuscripts in the reading room and in the director’s office.
+“Books and People” exhibition in the Tekne Makre Rooms.

-• DOR Exhibition Hall: Sunday morning: 10:15 a.m., 11 a.m., 11:45 a.m.
-Guided tours, registration on site in the Atrium, groups of 18 people, led by the Department of Scientific Culture and Historical Heritage (DCSPH) of the University of Montpellier.
+• DOR Exhibition Hall: Sunday morning: 10:15 a.m., 11:00 a.m., 11:45 a.m.
+Guided tours; sign up on-site in the Atrium; groups of 18 people; led by the Department of Scientific Culture and Historical Heritage (DCSPH) at the University of Montpellier.

-• Dr. Christophe Bonnel will present several slideshows in the Dugès Room, the anatomy lecture hall.
-He will also lead tours of the anatomy museum with Professor François Bonnel and provide commentary detailing the museum and the faculty in the Council Room and the Assembly Hall between lectures.
+• Dr. Christophe Bonnel will present several slide shows in the Dugès Hall, the Anatomy lecture hall.
+He will also lead tours of the Anatomy Museum alongside Professor François Bonnel and provide commentary on the museum and the Faculty in the Council Chamber and the Assembly Hall between lectures.

-• Teaching, administrative, and technical staff will welcome the public.
+• Teaching, administrative, and technical staff will be on hand to assist visitors.

 • By Professor Olivier Jonquet

-11:30 a.m. – Medical education in Montpellier in the Middle Ages.
+11:30 a.m. – The Teaching of Medicine in Montpellier in the Middle Ages.

 • By Professor Jean-Pierre Dedet